Reds vs. Cubs MLB Betting Odds, Trends & Prediction

-Hunter Greene will oppose Justin Steele in Saturday’s pitching matchup at Wrigley Field.
-With the Cubs listed as a home favorite and the total sitting at 7 runs, what’s the best bet tonight from Chicago?
+Nick Lodolo will oppose Ben Brown in Sunday’s pitching matchup at Wrigley Field.
+With the Cubs listed as a home favorite and the total sitting at 7.5 runs, what is the smart play today from Chicago?

 Game Matchup & Betting Odds